 Large water bodies, rugged terrain and abrupt changes in topography affected the pilot's ability to 'drape' the terrain; therefore there are positive and negative variations in sensor height with respect to the standard helicopter height, which is defined as 60 m plus a height of obstacles (trees, power lines).
-The average survey height for the magnetometer was about 50m for the first system and about 65 m for the second system, while for the spectrometer was at about 80m for both.
-Due to flight safety rules, especially over water bodies, parts of some profiles were flown at high altitudes.
+The average survey height for the magnetometer was about 55m for the first system and about 80 m for the second system, while the spectrometer was at about 85m for the first system and about 95 m for the second system.
+Due to bad weather conditions in the acquisition period and the flight safety rules, parts of some profiles were flown at high altitudes.
 These data were discarded during the radiometric processing.

-The ground speed of the aircraft varied from 60 - 120 km/h depending on topography, wind direction and its magnitude.
-On average the ground speed during the whole survey was about 80 km/h.
-The ground speeds for each sub-region are given in Table 1.
+The ground speed of the aircraft varied from 40 - 120 km/h depending on topography, wind direction and its magnitude.
+On average the ground speed during the whole survey was about 70 km/h.
+The average ground speeds for each sub-region are given in Table 1.

-Magnetic data were recorded at 0.2 second intervals resulting in approximately 4.5 m point spacing.
-Spectrometry data was recorded every 1 second giving a point spacing of approximately 22 meters.
+Magnetic data were recorded at 0.2 second intervals resulting in approximately 4 m point spacing.
+Spectrometry data was recorded every 1 second giving a point spacing of approximately 20 meters.